colorfulsing/spring_standalone/README.md

   applications.
 By default it is an MD5 hash of the current `RUBY_VERSION`, and the path to your Rails project root.
-* `SPRING_SOCKET` - The path which should be used for the UNIX socket which Spring uses to communicate with the long-running Spring server process.
+* `SPRING_SOCKET` - The path which should be used for the UNIX socket which SpringStandalone uses to communicate with the long-running SpringStandalone server process.
 By default this is `SPRING_TMP_PATH/SPRING_APPLICATION_ID`.
-* `SPRING_PIDFILE` - The path which should be used to store the pid of the long-running Spring server process.
+* `SPRING_PIDFILE` - The path which should be used to store the pid of the long-running SpringStandalone server process.
 By default this is related to the socket path; if the socket path is `/foo/bar/spring.sock` the pidfile will be `/foo/bar/spring.pid`.
-* `SPRING_SERVER_COMMAND` - The command to run to start up the Spring server when it is not already running.
+* `SPRING_SERVER_COMMAND` - The command to run to start up the SpringStandalone server when it is not already running.
 Defaults to `spring _[version]_ server --background`.

 ## Troubleshooting

-If you want to get more information about what Spring is doing, you can run Spring explicitly in a separate terminal:
+If you want to get more information about what SpringStandalone is doing, you can run SpringStandalone explicitly in a separate terminal:

 ```
 $ spring server